DhairyaLGandhi/FluxDistributed.jl/README.md

 Start Julia with the environment of the package activated.
 This is currently necessary.
 Start julia with more threads than available.
 Finally, set up the environment via `] instantiate`.

+There is a `Data.toml` in the repo which has a few example Datasets.
+The package uses the `"imagenet_cyclops"` data set by default.
+Make sure to update the path to where in the system the a dataset is available.
+In the future, this requirement will be lifted in favour of an API to configure this path in code.

-Here is an example of a simple task based parallelism training demo.
+Here is an example of a simple task based parallel training demo.

 ```julia
 julia> using ResNetImageNet, Flux, Metalhead, DataSets